gebauerm/librechat_test/README.md

 1. **Add Client Confoguration:**
     Smithery will prompt you to add details to the following configuration:
     ![alt text](image.png).

-    To achieve this please refer to the documentation of smithery.
+    To configure Client Secret and Client ID this please refer to the documentation of smithery.

     For this configuration you will be provided with a testaccount, together with client credentials.
 The test account is a google account that you can freely use.
-Ask the repo owner for details.
+Ask the repo owner for details or refer to the presentation.

+    **Alternative**

+    If you are struggeling use this configuration:

+        academia_mcp:
+        command: npx
+        args:
+            - "-y"
+            - "@smithery/cli@latest"
+            - "run"
+            - "@shinzo-labs/gmail-mcp"
+            - "--key"
+            - "<smithery-key>"
+            - "--profile"
+            - "<profile-gmail>"

+    The credentials can be found in the provided mail account.
+For questions regarding credentials ask the Track Guide or refer to the presentation.

 2. **Test the Gmail agent:**

    Ask LibreChat to write an email about "Siamese Cats being the best financial advisors" to an email address of your choice.
-Navigate to the provided Gmail account and check the drafts folder.
+If you got issues with the Agent not starting, try to be more explicit to the generative Model.
+If a process starts and finishes, navigate to the provided Gmail account and check the drafts folder.
 You should see a drafted email that you can review and send.

 ## 5. Explore More MCP Servers